Product OS··11 min read

 The Legal Risk Is Not Hypothetical

 Product liability law in most jurisdictions holds manufacturers responsible for inadequate warnings and incorrect instructions, not just defective hardware.
-If a customer is injured following an outdated installation procedure — one your team knew was incorrect but hadn't corrected in the printed manual — you have a problem that no insurance policy fully absorbs.
+If a customer is injured following an outdated installation procedure that your team knew was incorrect but never corrected in the printed manual, that gap creates direct legal exposure no insurance policy fully absorbs.

 The Cost of Getting It Wrong

 The financial calculus on static documentation errors is deeply asymmetric.
-Correcting a printed manual requires pulling existing stock, issuing a supplement or replacement, notifying the channel, and potentially running a field correction campaign.
-A mid-run print correction for a product shipping 50,000 units per quarter can easily reach six figures before you count the labor to coordinate the update across distributors and retailers.
+Correcting a printed manual requires pulling existing stock, issuing a supplement or replacement, notifying the distribution channel, and running a field correction campaign.
+A mid-run print correction for a product shipping 50,000 units per quarter can reach six figures before accounting for distributor and retailer coordination labor.
+By contrast, updating a digital document takes seconds to publish, propagates globally immediately, and costs nothing incremental per unit in the field.

 The more serious scenario is documentation that contributes to a product recall.
-Recalls triggered or complicated by incorrect instructions are not just expensive — they are reputationally catastrophic in a way that a component quality issue rarely is.
-A hardware failure feels like bad luck.
-Instructions that hurt someone feel like negligence.
+Recalls triggered or complicated by incorrect instructions are not just expensive — they are reputationally catastrophic in a way that component quality failures rarely are.
+A hardware defect feels like bad luck; instructions that cause harm feel like negligence.
+The CPSC processes thousands of recall cases annually, with a meaningful share involving inadequate or incorrect consumer instructions.
+Average recall costs — across notification, logistics, consumer remediation, and legal exposure — run into the millions even for contained events.
+A print error that a content update could have prevented is a particularly difficult cost to justify to stakeholders and insurers.

 Regulatory Change Does Not Wait for Your Reprint Schedule